 06 of 07

 Edge taping is commonly used for needlepoint, and is safe for use on needlepoint canvas.

-However, this method should only be used on embroidery projects that will have the edges trimmed away later.
-Tape is difficult to remove from fabric and can leave a residue.
+It's best to use this method only on embroidery projects that will have the edges trimmed away later.
+Tape can be difficult to remove from fabric and can leave a residue.

 07 of 07

 Seam sealants such as Fray Check from Prym Dritz or Fray Block from June Taylor, are liquid glues used to secure the edges of the fabric and stop fraying.

 This helpful supply can be used on any embroidery fabric and dries clear.
 These are both machine washable and dry cleanable although in many cases this temporary edge finish will be trimmed away.